What is a DBA?

 Owning a DBA without an LLC is possible — but not as safe.
 Unlike an LLC that protects you from personal liability, a DBA offers no such protection as it’s not a separate legal entity.

 If you’re interested in reading about LLCs or how to start one, click here.
-Of, if you’re ready to pull the trigger on starting your own LLC, have a look at our recommended LLC formation services to save yourself time & money with the paperwork.
+If you’re ready to pull the trigger on starting your own LLC, have a look at our recommended LLC formation services to save yourself time & money with the paperwork.

 Frequently Asked Questions